PrefectHQ/prefect/docs/concepts/infrastructure.md

 - If your flow (or flows) require extra dependencies or shared libraries, we recommend building a shared custom image with all the extra dependencies and shared task definitions you need.
-Your flows can then all rely on the same image, but have their source stored externally (in e.g. [GitHub storage](./storage.md#github)).
+Your flows can then all rely on the same image, but have their source stored externally.
 This can ease development, as the shared image only needs to be rebuilt when dependencies change, not when the flow source changes.